karmaniverous/entity-client-dynamodb/.stan/system/stan.todo.md

     function is cast via unknown as ShardQueryFunction<C, ET, ITS, CF> to avoid TS2322 while preserving the correct public signature and runtime behavior.

+- Types import/export fix (build/docs/lint)
+  - Fixed TS2304 by importing type EntityItemByToken from @karmaniverous/entity-manager
+    in src/EntityClient/EntityClient.ts wherever it was referenced in public return types.
+  - Re-exported EntityToken, EntityItemByToken, and EntityRecordByToken from the package root (src/index.ts) to match README DX guidance.
+  - Suppressed a false-positive ESLint no-unnecessary-condition on the token- aware guard in EntityClient.getItems().
+Lint/typecheck/docs now pass locally with this change set.
 - Docs warning cleanup
   - Updated JSDoc in TranscodeAttributeTypeMap to reference DefaultTranscodeRegistry (was DefaultTranscodeMap).